microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 Dev Containers allow developers to share a common working environment, ensuring that the runtime and all dependencies versions are consistent for all developers.

-There are also other aspects that we do not necessarily think of at the beginning: tooling.
-And this, can mean two things:
+Dev containers also allow us to:

-1. Leverage existing tools to enhance Dev Containers with more features,
+1. Leverage existing tools to enhance the Dev Containers with more features,
 2. Provide custom tools (such as scripts) for other developers.

 ## Existing tools